PREP-SETTM

 Utility

-Methodological Notes
+Additional Methodological Notes

 From the 2009 study, the inter-rater reliability of PREP-SETTM was estimated using 27 paired ratings as 0.61 [0.31-0.80].
-The reliability of the mean of 2 independent ratings of the Total Score is estimated as 0.75 [0.47-0.89].
+The reliability of the mean of 2 independent ratings of the QI Model Score is estimated as 0.75 [0.47-0.89].
 This means that the average of 2 or more independent ratings should have good reliability for serial measurement.

 As a practical matter, the larger the organization and the greater the variation in process, the more input should be obtained.
 The tool asks for a rating of what prevails in the institution.
 Where there are islands of QI model-style process in a sea of QA-style activity, there may be a tendency to inappropriately up-score.
 In such organizations, I have found it useful to walk through the tool as a group.
 This sharing of information can provide a useful platform from which to plan improvements.